-Recently, a Peloton rider posted an emergency room photo of a painful-looking laceration to her ankle.
+Recently, a Peloton rider posted an emergency room photo of a painful-looking laceration to her ankle, which she blamed on a broken Peloton pedal.
 She reported that one of the pedals on her Peloton bike had sheared off while she was riding.
 Soon there were literally a thousand comments to this social media post, with some other riders telling stories of broken pedals, and the question was in the air: are Peloton pedals dangerously defective?

 This week, Peloton responded with a post that said, in part: